 The configuration file normally includes the most up-to-date CVC applicable for the destination cable modem.
 When the configuration file is used to initiate a code upgrade, it will include a CVC to initialize the cable modem for accepting code files according to this specification.
 Regardless of whether a code upgrade is required, a CVC in the configuration file MUST be processed by the cable modem.

 A configuration file may contain:

-- No CVC;
+- No CVCs;

+- From legacy PKI

-- A Manufacturer's CVC only;
+- A Manufacturer CVC (Type 32);

-- A Co-Signer's CVC only;
+- A Co-signer CVC (Type 33);

-- Both a Manufacturer's CVC and a Co-Signer's CVC.
+- Both Manufacturer CVC and Co-signer CVC;